How to write an accessibility statement

 The list suggested by GDS (this list is also in the sample template)

 Do not just use these without checking if your site supports them.
-If you haven’t tested something (for example the screen reader) don’t include it in your statement.
+If you have not tested something (for example the screen reader) do not include it in your statement.

 13. Agree with the service the contact details for feedback and help